zammad/zammad-api-client-ruby/README.md

 # ...
 ```

-list of all new or open
+List all new or open tickets:
 ```ruby
 tickets = client.ticket.search(query: 'state:new OR state:open')